wandb/docs/docs/guides/registry/model_registry_eol.md

 W&B Registry introduces a range of new features and enhancements designed to provide a more robust and flexible environment for managing models, datasets, and other artifacts.

 ### Organizational visibility
 Artifacts linked to the legacy Model Registry have team level visibility.
 This means that only members of your team can view your artifacts in the legacy W&B Model Registry.
 W&B Registry has organization level visibility.
-This means that members across an organization, with correct permissions, can view or access models, datasets, and other artifacts.
+This means that members across an organization, with correct permissions, can view artifacts linked to a registry.

 ### Restrict visibility to a registry